t3pfaffe/BestBuy-Automated-Checkout/README.md

  Tkinter\
  Chrome webdriver

-Orginal Release v1.0:\
+New Release v1.2\
-With this initial release the code does work to at least always add the item to your cart as of 11/29/20 and is able to purchase any item that registers as in stock on the BestBuy or Walmart website.
+With this release the code does work to at least always add the item to your cart as of 11/29/20 and is able to purchase any item that registers as in stock on the BestBuy or Walmart website.
 It does require that you give the SKU number of the item you are trying to get.
 This is easily avaialbe on the products webpage for BestBuy.
 On Walmart it appears only visible in the products URL.

 It works by spawning a webriver instance of Chromium and refreshing the desired page(s) of the items you desire until it is in stock.
 Then it adds said item to the cart and attempts a checkout.
+I am directly @'ing Walmart's and BestBuy's security teams for somehow not having ratelimiters or always on Captcha to prevent these scripts from working.

 In BestBuy it assumes you have an account (probably best to not use an account you use normally) that has a saved address and card.
 The same is true with Walmart.
 In either cases the bot may get messed up at checkout in the event that a captcha is called for by the website.
 There is really nothing that can be done to fix this but hoping you solve the captcha in time.